 The Federal Tax ID Number, known as an EIN, is an identification number used by the IRS to administer tax laws.
-The Federal Tax ID Number is used to identify an entity to the IRS, banks and other businesses.
+Employer Identification Numbers are used to identify an entity to the IRS, banks and other businesses.

 Think of this number as the social security number for a business.
-This number is typically needed to operate your business in the United States, do banking in the United States, hire employees and file taxes with the IRS.
+The EIN is typically needed to operate your business in the United States, do banking in the United States, hire employees and file taxes with the IRS.

 Non-U.S. residents, please note that once you submit your EIN order, you will be required to provide a copy of the passport or government-issued ID for the person listed as the responsible party.

-The individual taxpayer identification number (ITIN) is a tax number only available to certain non-U.S. residents and resident aliens and their spouses and dependents who are not able to obtain a social security number (SSN).
+The individual taxpayer identification number (ITIN) is a tax number only available to certain non-U.S. residents, resident aliens, their spouses and dependents who are not able to obtain a social security number (SSN).
 ITINs always start with a "9" and are typically formatted like a Social Security number: 9xx-xx-xxxx.